Building a Container

 • /mmfs1 is the path to our shared storage device, and this is also a default bind-mount.
 Like with /scr, we just need to provide an empty directory for it to bind to.

-The links, /sw, /data, and /gscratch, are—like on the nodes—shortcuts to commonly-used directories on /mmfs1.
+• The symbolic links, /sw, /data, and /gscratch, are—like on the nodes—shortcuts to commonly-used directories on /mmfs1.

 %runscript: What the container does#